dnsimple/dnsimple-support/content/articles/transferring-domain-between-accounts.markdown

 <warning>
 Once the transfer is accepted, you'll no longer be able to manage the domain.
+<br /><br />
+When transferring a domain to another DNSimple account, the domain's registrant information will be updated to reflect the new account.
+This may result in the domain being [locked from further transfers for 60 days](/articles/icann-60-day-lock-registrant-change/).
 </warning>

 ## Initiating a transfer